Planned Parenthood sees swift fallout from quitting program

 Published Thursday, August 22, 2019 1:47AM EDT

-SALT LAKE CITY -- Planned Parenthood clinics in several states are intensifying fundraising and warning of more unintended pregnancies and sexually transmitted diseases after announcing it would quit the federal family planning program in a dispute with the Trump administration over abortion.
+SALT LAKE CITY -- Planned Parenthood clinics in several states are charging new fees, tapping into financial reserves, intensifying fundraising and warning of more unintended pregnancies and sexually transmitted diseases in the wake of its decision to quit a $260 million federal family planning program in a dispute with the Trump administration over abortion.

-The fallout is especially intense in Utah, where Planned Parenthood has been the only provider participating in the nearly 50-year-old Title X program.

-Utah will lose about $2 million yearly in federal funds that helped serve 39,000 mostly low-income, uninsured people.
+The fallout is especially intense in Utah, where Planned Parenthood has been the only provider participating in the nearly 50-year-old Title X program, and will now lose about $2 million yearly in federal funds that helped serve 39,000 mostly low-income, uninsured people.
+It intends to maintain its services -- which include contraception, STD testing and cancer screening -- but is considering charging a small copay for patients who used to get care for free.

 Planned Parenthood in Minnesota is in a similar situation, serving about 90% of the state's Title X patients, and plans to start charging fees due to the loss of $2.6 million in annual funding.

+"We'll continue to offer all services, and keep clinic doors open, but we'll be charging patients on a sliding scale who we didn't charge before," Stoesz said.
+"Vulnerable people who previously were able to access birth control and STD testing for free will no longer be able to do so."

+Elsewhere, the impact of Planned Parenthood's withdrawal will vary from state to state.

-Governments in some states say they will try replacing at least some of the lost federal funding.
+Governments in some states, including Hawaii, Illinois, New York and Vermont, say they will try to replace at least some of the lost federal funding.
+In the Deep South there will be little impact because Planned Parenthood did not provide Title X services in most of the region's states.

+The chief operating officer for Planned Parenthood of the Greater Northwest and Hawaiian Islands, Rebecca Gibron, said Southern Idaho could be hit hard by the changes, with other health care providers in the area saying they can't fill the gap if the roughly 1,000 low-income women served by Planned Parenthood in Twin Falls are no longer able to receive care.

+"This was not money that can simply be made up by raising dollars from donors," Gibron said.
+"We have rent to pay, we have staff salaries ... there are limits to what we are able to do in terms of providing free care without the Title X program."

 ----